altNightHawk/Exfil_Server/README.md

 <p align="right">(<a href="#readme-top">back to top</a>)</p>

 <!-- USAGE EXAMPLES -->
 ## Usage

-Install Exfil Server Interactive
+## Install Exfil Server Interactive

 ./install_exfil_server.sh

-Install Exfil Server automatic edit exfil.env and set your options
+## Install Exfil Server automatic

+edit exfil.env and set your options

 ./install_exfil_server.sh exfil.env

+## Reminders

 Full Install can include service setup and an auto-update cron.

+Do not forget to open the ports you chose.

+Defaults: 7777 and 27015

 <p align="right">(<a href="#readme-top">back to top</a>)</p>